HolmesLab/holmeslab/docs/cahbir/parking.md

                 ![Screenshot 2023-09-25 at 3.31.00 PM.png](Parking Permits eb5f3e20f6054212a61f399a043afa6c/Screenshot_2023-09-25_at_3.31.00_PM.png)

-    4. In the cart, check the Summary section to see 1) who it is prepared for [make sure it is David Zald] and 2) add a brief description to the cart name.
+    4. In the cart, check the Summary section to see 1) who it is prepared for [make sure it is Avram Holmes] and 2) add a brief description to the cart name.
 Then click “**Proceed to Checkout.**”
-        1. Example cart name addition: “canl parking”
+        1. Example cart name addition: “holmes lab parking”
         - **Image Reference**

             ![Screenshot 2023-09-25 at 3.37.57 PM 1.png](Parking Permits eb5f3e20f6054212a61f399a043afa6c/Screenshot_2023-09-25_at_3.37.57_PM_1.png)